 How to Apply CSS Filter Effects to Web Images

-Adjusting image Brightness and Contrast, or turning image into Grayscale or Sephia is a common feature you may find in image editing application, like Photoshop.
-But, it is now possible to add the same effects to web images using CSS.
+Adjusting image Brightness and Contrast, or converting an image to Grayscale or Sepia are common features you’ll find in image editing applications like Photoshop.
+Now, it’s possible to add these same effects to web images using CSS.

-This capability comes from the Filter Effects which actually is still in the Working Draft stage.
-However, the Webkit browser seems to be a step a head in implementing this feature.
+This capability comes from the Filter Effects specification, which is still in the Working Draft stage.
+However, WebKit browsers have taken the lead in implementing this feature.

 CSS Filter Effects